-'''
+These properties can be set at runtime, in preferences.xml or in any

+other way supported by FlightGear.

 /environment/wildfire/enabled : bool

 Enables/disables the whole WildFire module.

 On disable the current state is lost.
 Can be used to reset WildFire.

 /environment/wildfire/share-events : bool

 Enables/disables sending and receiving of fire events over the

 multiplayer network.

 /environment/wildfire/fire-on-crash : bool

 If true a fire will start if the aircraft crashes.

 /environment/wildfire/report-score : bool

 Report the result of fire fighting.

 /environment/wildfire/models/enabled : bool

 Enables/disables rendering of the 3d models.

 (That is, fire, smoke, soot and foam.)

 /environment/wildfire/save-on-exit : bool

 If set the current log of Wildfire events is saved in

+'''

+'''

 ~/.fgfs/Wildfire/fire_log.xml .

 /environment/wildfire/restore-on-startup : bool

 If set Wildfire will load and execute the events in

 ~/.fgfs/Wildfire/fire_log.xml .
 This recreates the fire state

 as it where when the log was saved.

 NOTE: A long event log or one that covers a long period of time will take

 a a lot of time to recreate.

 Storing and reloading of the CA state, as opposed to the event log, is not

 supported yet.

-APT

-ignite : func (pos, source=1)

-- fire location : geo.Coord

-source - broadcast event? : {0, 1}

-'''
+API